-The advantages of XBRL
+The Benefits of XBRL

 XBRL, also known as eXtensible Business Reporting Language, is an open standard reporting language that was introduced with the intention of improving the quality of financial data reporting.